ElektraInitiative/libelektra/doc/decisions/elektra_prefix.md

 - Changes in basically every application and tool, but this is automated with a refactoring tool @kodebach writes.
+- It is not guaranteed that the code can be compiled with every C99 compiler, because we will not always be below the 31 character limit (e.g. ELEKTRA_ERROR_VALIDATION_SYNTACTIC).

 ## Related Decisions